from

 that made its way to France from Japan, where the yuzu is very much part of

 Japanese cuisine.
-(Today, the yuzu fruits on most French menus are now,
+(Today, the yuzu fruits on most French menus are, in

-Rouge des Prés aux Morilles et Champignons à la Crème – A Pièce de Bœuf means
+Bœuf Rouge des Prés aux Morilles et Champignons à la Crème – A Pièce de Bœuf (Chapter 6),often called the

 butchers’ cuts are tender and flavorsome cuts from the rump that only French